 - Significant bleeding (BARC 3-5): 7.2% vs. 7.3%, p = 0.96

 The results of this trial indicate that clinical outcomes following biolimus A9 DCS implantation are superior to BMS in patients with high bleeding risk and able to take only 1 month of DAPT.
-There was a significant reduction in MI and TLR, with similar rates of stent thrombosis.
+There was a significant reduction in MI and TLR up to 2 years of follow-up, with similar rates of stent thrombosis.
 A higher benefit was noted in patients presenting with acute coronary syndrome, no renal failure on admission, lower CRUSADE risk scores, and in those not anemic/requiring transfusion during admission.

 Urban P, Meredith IT, Abizaid A, et al., on behalf of the LEADERS FREE Investigators.
 Polymer-Free Drug-Coated Stents in Patients at High Bleeding Risk.
-N Engl J Med 2015;Oct 14:[Epub head of print].
+N Engl J Med 2015;373:2038-47.